woutdp/live_svelte/README.md

 In ecto's case it's important to _also_ emit the `__meta__` field as it's not serializable.

-Check out the following example.
+Check out the following example:

 ```elixir
 defmodule Example.Planets.Planet do